People A-Z / Harold Arlen

 Twelve of Harold Arlen’s songs are part of the Great American Songbook, a compilation of enduring songs or “standards’ from the 1920s to the 1950s created for Broadway theatre, musical theatre, and Hollywood musical film.
 These included

-- That Old Black Magic, One for My Baby, Ac-Cent-Tchu-Ate the Positive, Come Rain or Come Shine and The Man that Got Away
+- That Old Black Magic, Ac-Cent-Tchu-Ate the Positive, and Come Rain or Come Shine

 In 1996, the U.S. Postal Service issued a commemorative stamp in honor of Arlen and in 2000, Over the Rainbow was declared the Number One Song of the Twentieth Century out of a list of 365 songs compiled by the Recording Industry Association of America and the National Endowment for the Arts.